Spring Garden Revival

 Contact Cohasset’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Cohasset begins with responsible turf and soil material management.
-Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, observing all permit, fee, and operating hour requirements.
-Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free from pathogens.
+Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as plastic is prohibited under MassDEP regulations.
+Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, requiring permits, fees, and adherence to posted operating hours.
+For topsoil, specifications call for screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and pathogen-free certification.
 Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
-Advance notification to neighbors and coordination with municipal projects is essential for large-scale staging.
+Advance neighbor notification and coordination with municipal capital projects are essential for large-scale deliveries and staging.

 Cohasset Department of Public Works